cjohnson57/iChain_Min/README.md

-# BCAI
+# BCAI_Min
-This is a LSU project.
+This is a version of BCAI which only has the minimum files required to run the program and compiled binaries rather than source code to run.

 ## How to install
-Take file install.bash and run with ```sudo bash install.bash``` in the directory which you would like the BCAI directory to be.
-It will download this repo, the onionshare repo, and install all required software/pip3 packages/npm packages needed to run the project.
+Run installRequirements.bash using:

+    sudo bash installRequirements.bash

+Besides that, simply clone this repo into a folder.
+In that same folder, clone the [onionshare repo.](https://github.com/micahflee/onionshare) Remember, you should be able to see the BCAI_Min and onionshare folders in the same directory.

 ## How to run user
 Users upload ML tasks to be performed by providers and pay them in ether cryptocurrency.